BluceHan/author-profiling-gender-prediction-2018/README.md

 # Author Profiling

-This project was done using data from the competition "Author Profiling - Gender identification in Twitter - PAN @ CLEF 2018" (https://pan.webis.de/clef18/pan18-web/author-profiling.html).The focus on the competition was gender identification in Twitter, where text and images could have been used as information sources.
-The training dataset contains 300000 tweets text and 30000 images shared in tweets from 3000 users (100 Tweets text / 10 Images per user).
+This project was done using data from the competition "Author Profiling - Gender identification in Twitter - PAN @ CLEF 2018" (https://pan.webis.de/clef18/pan18-web/author-profiling.html).The focus on the competition was gender identification in Twitter, where text and images was used as information sources.
+The provided training dataset contains 300000 tweets text and 30000 images shared in tweets from 3000 users (100 Tweets text / 10 Images per user).
 The task is to predict whether the user is male or female, using the text from the tweets, the images or both.

 # Using text only